regor-unimore/Multi-Cluster-TOSCA-Orchestrator/TORCH_v2/examples/RVRPTW-and-compactor/pipeline.md

 NOTE: The commands reported in this guide presume you are using bash to run them.
 For other type of shell the syntax may differ.

+NOTE2: Due to current limitations, you need to create the Liqo Federation manually and have the cluster already in a peering session.
+The first "cluster" mentioned in the Federation node must be the entrypoint of the federation (the Client).

 ## Create a RBAC Role for TORCH-V2

 The current version of TORCH-V2 requires some authorization to operate on each cluster.
 When using Liqo, TORCH_V2 need to have the authorization required to install Liqo on the each cluster (if not already installed) and to create new namespaces to offload other than the usual capability of managing "deployments", "pods" and "services".
 For semplicity, we will create a user for TORCH_V2 with the same authorization as the cluster admin but of course it is possible to create a more fine tuned user as long as all the authorization required are given.